TUTORIAL NOTES:

 - Keeps the latency as low as possible

 If you are getting odd colors, be sure to scroll down to the Quirks section!
+But follow the next section first if you have not already set up your Capture device and LED hardware.

 Set up LED Instance